bo0ts/mango/doc/source/python/input.rst

 Notice how we determine which event occurred by comparing it to an instance of InputEvent that we create with the parameters we want.
-It is also possible to create wildcard events by passing -1 as one of the parameters.
+It is also possible to create wildcard events by passing ANY as one of the parameters.
-For instance, Core.InputEvent(KEYBOARD, PRESS, -1) would match against any (keyboard) key-press event, regardless of which key was pressed.
+For instance, Core.InputEvent(KEYBOARD, PRESS, ANY) would match against any (keyboard) key-press event, regardless of which key was pressed.